ai4society/ULTRA-Team-Recommendation-Resources/README.md

   Authors: Biplav Srivastava, Tarmo Koppel, Sai Teja Paladi, Siva Likitha Valluru, Rohit Sharma, Owen Bond Published in: IEEE International Conference on Data Mining Workshops (ICDMW), 2022

 Both the code and data in this repository were developed as part of the research.
 The data is still being actively used in ongoing work.
 If you have any questions, would like more details, or are interested in building on this work, please feel free to reach out.
+More information about ongoing efforts can be found on our [website](https://ai4society.github.io/projects/group_rec/index.html).